-Australia remains free from H5 HPAI (H5 bird flu) which is a different strain to recent and current outbreaks of H7 bird flu.
+Australia remains free from H5 bird flu which is a different strain to recent and current outbreaks of H7 bird flu.

 Current situation

-Diagnostic testing has confirmed that the strain involved is different to the strains that impacted Victorian, New South Wales and the Australian Capital Territory poultry farms during 2024, which have been eradicated.
+Testing has confirmed that the strain involved was different to the strains that were eradicated from Victorian, New South Wales and Australian Capital Territory poultry farms during 2024.

-Further information about this new outbreak is available on Agriculture Victoria’s website.
+Further information about the eradicated outbreak is available on Agriculture Victoria’s website.

 Egg and chicken meat supply